Work About

 71%

-of creators said they'd be open to AI-assisted dynamic pricing if they retained the ability to set a minimum floor price
+open to AI pricing if they keep a floor price override

 89%